 Executing a Lien & Post-Recovery

-You or your attorney should obtain the Transcript for Judgment from the court.
+You or your personal injury attorney should obtain the Transcript for Judgment from the court.
 There is typically a fee required; however, it may be waived depending on the circumstances.
 The Transcript of Judgment should be filed with the Clerk & Recorder’s Office for the county, which will formally link your judgment to the property lien.
 Your attorney will have additional resources in pursuing the award.
 Once a judgment is paid, you will complete a JDF 111 Satisfaction of Judgment and forward the same to the court.

 Denver Personal Injury Attorney

 Navigating the civil court procedures can be challenging; therefore, these matters are best completed with assistance from an experienced, local lawyer.
 The Law Firm of Jeremy Rosenthal has been successfully upholding justice on behalf of Colorado injury victims who have incurred losses for many years.
-Make the call at (303) 825-2223 so that attorney Jeremy Rosenthal can review your case today.
+Make the call at (303) 825-2223 so that Denver accident attorney Jeremy Rosenthal can review your case today.